The Authority of the Bible

 Therefore my heart is glad, and my whole being rejoices; my flesh also dwells secure.
 For you will not abandon my soul to Sheol, or let your holy one see corruption.
 Psalm 16:9-10

-In the First Century, the Apostles used the Scriptures of the Old Testament powerfully and effectively as they spread throughout the known world proclaiming that the promised Christ had come.
+The Scriptures of the Old Testament were powerfully and effectively used by the Apostles and other disciples in the first century as they spread throughout the known world proclaiming that the promised Christ had come.
 Later the New Testament containing the Apostles’ teaching would be added, completing our Bible.

 The Psalms are filled with references which had immediate relevance to their time but would later be more completely fulfilled by Jesus in His earthly life.
 Here we have a prophecy which both Peter and Paul understood to point clearly to His resurrection (Acts 2:25-28; 13:35).
 To see Christ in the Psalms and other Old Testament scriptures motivated the Apostles and fueled their boldness as they preached to the Jews.

 One of those Jewish converts to Jesus Christ was a gifted man named Apollos.
-He displayed great eloquence in his speech and diligence in his study of the Word of God, but he received needed help from the mentoring of Paul’s disciples, Aquila and Priscilla.
+He displayed great eloquence in his speech and diligence in his study of the Word of God, but he was helped by some further instruction from Aquila and Priscilla, who had been instructed by Paul.
 Apollos went on to Achaia and had an effective ministry encouraging the believers and showing the Jews from the Scriptures that the Christ was Jesus.